 And just because you have a consumer version of a credit card does not mean you can’t get the business version of the same card.
 If a co-branded card is available for consumers and businesses, they are generally considered separate products in terms of card eligibility.
 For example, if you have the Delta Gold Amex card–the consumer version–you can still open and receive the bonus on a Delta Gold Business Amex.

-Without further ado, here are what I think are ten of the most lucrative business credit cards/offers on the market right now.
+Without further ado, here are the ten most lucrative business credit cards/offers on the market right now.

-The Chase Ink Business Preferred Credit Card offers 80,000 Ultimate Rewards after spending $5,000 in the first three months.
+The Chase Ink Business Preferred Credit Card offers 80,000 bonus Ultimate Rewards after spending $5,000 in the first three months.
 In my opinion that’s the most valuable sign up bonus the credit card market has to offer, considering return on spending.

 The Ink Preferred earns 3x points on travel; shipping; internet, cable, and phone services; and search engine or social network advertising (on the first $150,000 spent annually), and 1x points on everything else.